Shen-Language/shen-sources/doc/proposed-port-architecture.md

 The backend therefore compiles its own KLambda representation.
 This is self-compilation of the backend, but the new port becomes self-hosting only when it can run the same build itself.

+### The backend's Shen environment

+KLambda is the backend's explicit code input, but the backend does not have to operate as a closed transformation over that value.
+Because the backend executes inside a live Shen system, it can inspect build-time state established by the frontend and by previously loaded code.
+This can include function signatures, arities, symbol properties, packages, datatypes, feature flags, and other compiler metadata.

+This allows a backend to recover information which is not represented directly in KLambda.
+For example, it can retrieve a function's signature from the Shen type environment and use it to guide representation choices or optimisations.

+Whenever generated output depends on this state, the state is also a build input.
+The build driver must establish the appropriate environment before invoking the backend.
+Merely reading released KLambda as data does not install its associated metadata, and the seed's metadata may not match the kernel being compiled when their versions differ.

+Backends should distinguish required metadata from optional optimisation information.
+Missing required information should produce a build-time error;
+optional information should have a well-defined fallback.
+Portable backends should prefer stable Shen interfaces over direct access to implementation-specific globals.

 ### Port sources and kernel